$L^p$ estimates for angular maximal functions associated with Stieltjes and Laplace transforms

 { {\bf Abstract}.
-Maximal angular operator sends a function defined in a sector of the complex plane to a function of modulus obtained by maximizing over all admissible values of the argument for the given modulus.
-The compositions of the so obtained maximal angular operator with the Poisson, Stieltjes and Laplace transform (in the sectors of their respective ranges) are shown to be bounded (nonlinear) operators from $L^p$ to $L^q$ for the naturally expected values of $p$ and $q$. }
+Maximal angular operator sends a function defined in a sector of the complex plane with vertex at 0 to the function of modulus obtained by maximizing over argument.
+Compositions of the so defined maximal angular operator (in suitable sectors) with the Poisson, Stieltjes and Laplace transforms are shown to be bounded (nonlinear) operators from $L^p$ to $L^q$ for the same values of $p$ and $q$ as their standard counterparts. }

 {\bf 1.}\@ Suppose $g(z)$ is a complex-valued function defined in the sector